 There are cases where a SQL Server database developer might get an error message similar to: “The multi part identifier could not be bound“.
 This happens because of the way the database developer handles table scopes within the query.
 Read the article below, in order to better understand this error, and see how easy is to resolve it via a simple example.

-Reproducing the Error Message
+Reproducing the “Multi Part Identifier Could not be Bound” Error Message

 Let’s see below, a relevant example that reproduces the above error message.